JacKeTUs/universal-pidff/README.md

-# Force feedback support for MOZA steering wheels
+# Patched PIDFF driver for Linux

-Linux module driver for MOZA driving wheels.
+Linux PIDFF driver with useful patches.
+Primarily targeting Direct Drive wheelbases.

-MOZA wheels are basically DirectInput wheels.
+Most DirectDrive wheelbases are basically DirectInput wheels.
-In that repository - copy of pidff driver from 6.6 kernel with some changes around infinite length effects (like that https://github.com/berarma/ffbtools/issues/26)
+In that repository - pidff driver with some changes, which allows most of the direct drive wheels to work

 And that's basically it